Iron deficiency (plant disorder)

 Iron (Fe) deficiency is a plant disorder also known as "lime-induced chlorosis".
 It can be confused with manganese deficiency.
-Soil iron concentration is high, but can become unavailable for absorption if soil pH is higher than 6.5.
+If soil iron concentration is high, in spite of this it can become unavailable for absorption if soil pH is higher than 6.5.
 Excess of elements such as manganese in the soil can interfere with plant iron uptake triggering iron deficiency.

 Iron is needed to produce chlorophyll, hence its deficiency causes chlorosis.
 For example, iron is used in the active site of glutamyl-tRNA reductase, an enzyme needed for the formation of 5-Aminolevulinic acid which is a precursor of heme and chlorophyll.

 Symptoms

-Yellowing (Chlorosis) occur in the newly emerging leaves instead of the older leaves and usually seen in the interveinal region Fruit would be of poor quality and quantity.
+Yellowing (Chlorosis) occur in the newly emerging leaves instead of the older leaves and usually seen in the interveinal region.
+Fruit would be of poor quality and quantity.
 Chlorosis occurs in younger leaves because iron is not a mobile element, and as such, the younger leaves cannot draw iron from other areas of the plant.
 Over time, the yellowing may even turn a pale white or the whole leaf may be affected.
 Iron deficient plants may overaccumulate heavy metals such as cadmium.
 Any plant may be affected, but raspberries and pears are particularly susceptible, as well as most acid-loving plants such as azaleas and camellias.